gregorwolf/SAP-NPM-API-collection/apis/mdk-tools/README.md

     - filters

         Project folders/files need to be filtered in bundle procees.
-The builtin filters are:
+The built-in filters are:
         - /Web/

         ```bash